Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/There are no Aliens in Eurasia Extended Synopsis.md

 ##### Begin with Microcosm of the Story, Set Expectations, Introduce Cast
 *{Show the reader "this is a story about conspiracies, illuminati, aliens".}*

+The Illuminati members observe Lucas throughout these episodes until they decide to recruit him at the end.

 Episodic stories:
-- Alien sighting in District 14 - microcosm, introduce DAP, command economy
+- Alien abduction in District 14 as cover up for murder - microcosm, introduce DAP, strange neighbour, command economy
-- Star Blinking - introduce Satellite 6, astrophysics, Tom, Director Patricia Williams of the Department of Information and Statistics
+- Star Blinking - introduce Satellite 6, astrophysics, Tom, set up Eurasian Academy of Science, Director Patricia Williams of the Department of Information and Statistics, space being fake conspiracy
+- UFO sighting via telescope - introduce Oceania, war, Factory Array, hint at why Lucas investigates aliens (Marco)
-- Strange Disease at The Eurasian Academy of Sciences - introduce Susan, emotion disease via tv, Lambda
+- Alien Sighting, Strange Disease at The Eurasian Academy of Sciences - introduce Susan, emotion disease via tv, Lambda, secret police, see alien
-- Missing teacher for Class of 72 - introduce Miss Liam subplot, hint at why Lucas investigates aliens (Marco)
+- Missing teacher for Class of 72 - introduce Miss Liam plot line
 - Power Outages at Lumina Junction - discover hideout of Illuminati near the Subterra Station, including abandoned cryogenic vaults
 ##### Inciting Incident
 *{A slip up in the Conspiracy's otherwise perfect plan (Marco death).}*

 Flash back, Lucas finds Marco dead at the Factory Array.
 Marco left behind a message for Lucas, telling him to look after Susan and that there are ghosts in between the city lights.
+Marco expresses loneliness for he has no one to trust.
 There were also cryptic paintings:
 - A white ocean under a starry sky - the frequency domain
 - A Subterra Station - location unknown
-- Two people holding hands in front of a bustling city
+- Two people holding hands in front of a bustling city The reason Marco is only giving hints throughout the story instead of outright telling Lucas, is to compartmentalise the truth, and to help Lucas act at the right moment.

 Susan was interrogated, and Lucas moved near Susan to monitor Susan under the guise of welfare monitoring.
 The two share a quiet year together.
 At the end, Susan moves away to the Eurasian Academy of Sciences, after making Lucas promise not to look into Marco's death.
+Susan is upset at Lucas because he isn't able to give any answers.
 Lucas sees one alien looking organism in the shadows of the city.
 ##### The First threshold
 *{Seeker pulls on the first thread that reveals how deep and big the Conspiracy is, and alludes to what it is all about (Marco's clue "Look for the ghosts between the city lights").}*

 Turns out the Subterra Station is under the Lumina Junction District.
 In the present, Lucas finds the Illuminati at the Subterra Station, with Director Patricia Williams of the Department of Information and Statistics.
 She introduces Lucas to the Illuminati - now called the Enlightenment Society.
+They introduce their plot - to establish the Earth Federation again.
+And they have (or are looking for?) the Earth Federation Constitution.
+They need Lucas' help; Lucas joins them only to investigate what Marco died for, and give Susan an answer.
 ## Part 2 - The Enlightenment Society
 ##### Main Investigation Stage
 *{Seeker gains information (look for aliens, finds Illuminati), encounters resistance from the Conspiracy (avoidance -> distraction -> intimidation).}*